mazikowski/EFQuery/README.md

-SelectionCriteria
+EFQuery

 =================

-A serializable SelectionCriteria class, built on Pete Montgomery's PredicateBuilder
+A serializable EFQuery class, built on Pete Montgomery's PredicateBuilder